Access our First Foods® Database in the Solid Starts App.

 Avoid maitake supplements for babies and toddlers, including capsules and powders, as their safety has not been adequately researched in infants and young children.

-Make sure to buy maitake mushrooms from a reputable source and avoid foraging your own mushrooms unless you are an expert mycologist, as there are many poisonous mushrooms growing in the wild.
+Make sure to buy mushrooms from a reputable source and avoid foraged mushrooms unless an expert mycologist has confirmed the mushroom is safe to eat, as there are plenty of poisonous look-a-like species growing in the wild.

-Yes, although it is best to eat maitake mushrooms when cooked.
+Yes, although it is generally recommended to cook maitake mushrooms before serving to baby.
 Cooking mushrooms helps reduce the risk of foodborne illness, while also making them easier to digest and lowering the choking risk.

 Our Team